tencentyun/intlcloud-documents/product/存储/日志服务/用户指南/日志采集/采集方式_intl.md

 Logs can be collected via client or API/SDK.
-The logs collected to the CLS platform are structured according to a certain rule.
+Logs collected to CLS will be structured according to certain rules.

 ## Collection Methods